forrestbicker/curiosity-dark/README.md

 # README
-## This is the README for your extension "six-dark"
+## This is the README for your extension "curiosity-dark"
 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)